 The main villain's motivation is based primarily around events from the first game in the series, and uses plot devices from the second, although the game is vague enough in referencing these.
-It explains the basics that you need to know too, so that if you haven't played the first two games it might just sound like the main villain happened to have an encounter with an Earthmate once and one of the people who frequently visits town conveniently knows about the rare spells being used.
+It explains the basics that the player needs to know too, so that if they haven't played the first two games it might just sound like the main villain happened to have an encounter with an Earthmate once and one of the people who frequently visits town conveniently knows about the rare spells being used.

 Various hints show that Margaret is Daria's little sister, and in her cameo appearance, Raven will talk about Gaius.
 Barrett will also make some call backs to Alvarna.

 One of Barrett's lines is that he lampshades how every town seems to have a member of the De Sainte-Coquille family.
 And even lampshades how weird their huge fat faces are and wonders "Will Max (Handsome son of Herman De Sainte-Coquille) look like that someday?"